BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/Verdicts.md

           log.verdict_assert?(
               verdict_id = 'assert should fail',
               actual = false,
-              message = 'False is not truthy'
+              message: 'False is not truthy'
           )
         end
         log.section('A refute verdict that should fail') do log.verdict_refute?(
               verdict_id = 'refute should fail',
               actual = true,
-              message = 'True is truthy'
+              message: 'True is truthy'
           )
         end
       end